chinedufn/rectangle-pack/README.md

 ## Features

-- Minimalist, generic API that pushes as much as possible into user-land.

-- Arbitrarily grouping rectangles to ensure that they are placed in the same bin(s).
+- Place any number of 2d / 3d rectangles into any number of 2d / 3d target bins.
   - Supports three dimensional rectangles through a width + height + depth based API.

+- Generic API that pushes as much as possible into user-land for maximum flexibility.

+- Group rectangles using generic group id's when you need to ensure that certain rectangles will always end up sharing a bin with each other.

 - Supports two dimensional rectangles (depth = 1).

 - User provided heuristics to grant full control over the packing algorithm.

 - Zero dependencies, making it easier to embed it inside of a more use case specific library without introducing bloat.

+- Deterministic packing.
+  - Packing of the same inputs using the same heuristics and the same sized target bins will always lead to the same layout.
+    - This is useful anywhere that reproducible builds are useful, such as when generating a texture atlas that is meant to be cached based on the hash of the contents.

 ## Future Work